The California State Assembly did not extend the statewide eviction…

 Refuse to make necessary and reasonable modifications to the rental property so the disabled person can live comfortably.

-Refuse to make necessary and reasonble accomodations in policies, rules, or services so the disable person can use the rental unit
+Refuse to make necessary and reasonable accomodations in policies, rules, or services so the disabled person can use the rental unit

 For instance, if you’re a visually impaired tenant and you have a service dog, a landlord can’t refuse renting out a property to you based solely on their “no pets allowed” policy.